 S 437.
 IMPROVEMENT OF THE TEACHING OF SHORTHAND.
-9:20 D Mr. CRAWFORD
+MR. CRAWFORD 9:20 D

-A course planned to meet the practical needs of experienced and prospective teachers of shorthand who want to improve their teaching methods.
+A course planned to meet the practical needs of experienced and prospective teachers of shorthand who want to improve their teaching

-There will be daily demonstrations consisting of a forty-minute instruction period in which the instructor teaches shorthand by the "functional method" to a beginning class of regular high school pupils.
+There will be daily demonstrations consisting of a forty-minute inmethods. struction period in which the instructor teaches shorthand by the "functional method" to a beginning class of regular high school pupils.
 Students who take this course will observe these daily demonstrations and will then attend the lecture periods which follow.

 S 439.
 IMPROVEMENT OF THE TEACHING OF BOOKKEEPING AND BUSINESS PRACTICE.
-9:20 E Mr. CURD
+9:20 MR. CURD

 Types of courses; selection of content; methods; the place of first and second year bookkeeping in the commercial curriculum.
+Six times a week.
+Credit, three semester hours.